Peter Lynch Strategy

 According to Lynch, stocks should be considered long-term investments, not short-term gambles.

-For the average investor, attempting to time the market or make short-term trades can result in diminished returns.
+For the average investor, attempting to time the market or make short-term trades will generally result in diminished returns (and wasted time, negative emotions, among other issues).

 Instead, a long-term perspective allows investors to benefit from compounding and the growth potential of quality stocks.